fo76utils/nifskope/README.md

     pacman -S mingw-w64-ucrt-x86_64-qt5-imageformats mingw-w64-ucrt-x86_64-qt5-tools
     pacman -S git

+Using the MSYS2-CLANG64 environment instead of UCRT64 is also supported, in this case, the **ucrt** in the package names needs to be replaced with **clang**.

 All installed MSYS2 packages can be updated anytime later by running the command '**pacman -Syu**'.
 To download the complete NifSkope source code, use '**git clone**' as follows:

     git clone --recurse-submodules https://github.com/fo76utils/nifskope.git